-At Ali Safavi Real estate we know home buying is expensive.
+Don’t get caught with your tail between your legs when it comes to hidden real estate costs.
+Ali Safavi Real estate knows home buying is expensive.
 The market keeps rising, and for many, that makes the prospect of buying a new home even slimmer.
 However, for many owning a house is a life goal, and one their not about to abandon.
 So they set their price and save, then save some more, then finally one day, they hit that magic number – the down payment.
 Now all they need is the right property (Ali Safavi Real Estate can help you with that).

 Fastwardward a few days, or weeks, or even months, and you finally pick a place.
 It fits perfectly in your price range and you’re ready to put down that coveted down payment.
 Now you just clap your hands and pay your monthly mortgage, right?
 We wish.
 There are a plethora of out-of-pocket costs that crop up during the purchasing process, or even when you’re moving in, that can put an unexpected strain on your freshly emptied bank account.